ytinoooon/js_rain/README.md

         https://shiffman.net/

-The time of makeing this project I am 15 years old and not very well experienced by any means in programing.
+5. The time of makeing this project I am 15 years old and not very well experienced by any means in programing.

-The features I want and will try to add:
+6. The features I want and will try to add:
-    A UI for chosing shapes and colors (done)
+    -[x] A UI for chosing shapes and colors
-    Make shapes more apealing
+    -[] Make shapes more apealing
-    Compatible other screens
+    -[] Compatible other screens
-    Add shapes:
+    -[] Add shapes:
-        Triangles
+        - Triangles
-        Quadrilaterals
+        - Quadrilaterals
-        Pentagons
+        - Pentagons
-        Hexagons
+        - Hexagons
-    Add some more color palets
+    -[] Add some more color palets

-You actually can change the shapes and colors in the sketch.js